-The following pro forma financial information is based on (i) the quarterly unaudited consolidated financial statements of CCO Holdings, LLC ("CCO Holdings"); (ii) the unaudited consolidated financial statements of Time Warner Cable Inc. ("TWC") contained in its 2015 and 2016 Quarterly Reports on Form 10-Q as filed with the Securities and Exchange Commission ("SEC"); (iii) the audited consolidated financial statements of CCO Holdings contained in Exhibit 99.2 in the Company's Current Report on Form 8-K filed with the SEC on June 6, 2016; (iv) the audited consolidated financial statements of TWC contained in its 2015 Annual Reports on Form 10-K as filed with the SEC; (v) the 2015 and first quarter of 2016 condensed consolidated unaudited quarterly financial statements of Bright House Networks, LLC ("Bright House") contained in Charter's Current Reports on Form 8-K filed with the SEC on November 5, 2015 and July 29, 2016, Charter's preliminary joint proxy statement/prospectus filed with the SEC on August 20, 2015; (vi) the 2015 consolidated audited financial statements of Bright House contained in Charter's Current Reports on Form 8-K filed with the SEC on April 7, 2016; and (vii) the unaudited consolidated financial information of TWC and Bright House for the 47 day period from April 1, 2016 to May 17, 2016.
+The following pro forma financial information is based on (i) the unaudited consolidated financial statements of Charter Communications, Inc. ("Charter") and Time Warner Cable Inc. ("TWC") contained in their respective 2015 and 2016 Quarterly Reports on Form 10-Q as filed with the Securities and Exchange Commission ("SEC"); (ii) the audited consolidated financial statements of Charter and TWC contained in their respective 2015 Annual Reports on Form 10-K as filed with the SEC; (iii) the 2015 and first quarter of 2016 condensed consolidated unaudited quarterly financial statements of Bright House Networks, LLC ("Bright House") contained in Charter's Current Reports on Form 8-K filed with the SEC on November 5, 2015 and July 29, 2016 and Charter's preliminary joint proxy statement/prospectus filed with the SEC on August 20, 2015; (iv) the 2015 consolidated audited financial statements of Bright House contained in Charter's Current Reports on Form 8-K filed with the SEC on April 7, 2016; and (v) the unaudited consolidated financial information of TWC and Bright House for the 47 day period from April 1, 2016 to May 17, 2016.

-The results of operations data on a pro forma basis are provided for illustrative purposes only and are based on available information and assumptions that CCO Holdings believes are reasonable and do not purport to represent what the actual consolidated results of operations of CCO Holdings would have been had the Transactions occurred as of January 1, 2015, nor are they necessarily indicative of future consolidated results of operations or consolidated financial position.
+The results of operations data on a pro forma basis are provided for illustrative purposes only and are based on available information and assumptions that Charter believes are reasonable and do not purport to represent what the actual consolidated results of operations of Charter would have been had the Transactions occurred as of January 1, 2015, nor are they necessarily indicative of future consolidated results of operations or consolidated financial position.

-CCO HOLDINGS, LLC AND SUBSIDIARIES UNAUDITED PRO FORMA CONSOLIDATED STATEMENTS OF OPERATIONS (DOLLARS IN MILLIONS)
+CHARTER COMMUNICATIONS, INC. AND SUBSIDIARIES UNAUDITED PRO FORMA CONSOLIDATED STATEMENTS OF OPERATIONS (DOLLARS IN MILLIONS, EXCEPT SHARE DATA)